mkonicek/nlp/README.md

 ## Type annotations

-I'm using the [mypy type checker](http://mypy-lang.org/) to find bugs as I type in Atom (using this [Atom plugin](https://atom.io/packages/linter-mypy)).
+I'm using the [mypy type checker](http://mypy-lang.org/) to find bugs as I type in VS Code (using this [plugin](https://marketplace.visualstudio.com/items?itemName=matangover.mypy)).
 However, you don't need to have mypy installed.
-Python 3 will run the code fine.
+Python 3 will run the code just fine.

 ## LICENSE